Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Experiment Design

 \subsubsection{Procedures and Author Recruitment}

-We recruit 300 authors via the online crowd-sourcing platform \href{https://www.prolific.com/}{Prolific} \footnote{This research has been IRB approved by the Office of Responsible Research Practices at Ohio State University under study number 2024E1034.
+We recruit 300 authors via the online crowd-sourcing platform \href{https://www.prolific.com/}{Prolific}.\footnote{This research has been IRB approved by the Office of Responsible Research Practices at Ohio State University under study number 2024E1034.
 We also pre-registered for our trial at AEA RCT Registry: \href{https://doi.org/10.1257/rct.16740-1.0}{https://doi.org/10.1257/rct.16740-1.0}} We use the \href{https://www.qualtrics.com/}{Qualtrics} interface to set up our study, which was then linked to Prolific for every author.
 Participation in the study was voluntary.
 At the onset of the experiment, each author was shown information about the study, followed by an informed consent form.

 For our analysis, we exclude 3 authors owing to malformed responses, resulting in 297 authors.
 Limiting our study to only the CS domain limits us to restricting authors based on their total number of study approvals on Prolific.
 The median total approval number for our authors is 336.0 approvals, with a minimum of 0 and a maximum of 5560 approvals.
 88.51\% of authors have their registered first language as English.
-The average age bracket for the authors' pool falls in the range of 25-40, and 42.42\% of the authors are female (as self-reported).
+On average, the authors' ages (self-reported) range from 25 to 40, and 42.42\% of the authors are female (self-reported).

-Since all our source material for creating the abstracts is strictly limited to the CS domain, we restrict authors to belonging to the CS domain by prescreening them based on their reported \textit{Subjects}, as recorded on Prolific.
+Since all our source material for creating the abstracts is strictly limited to the CS domain, we restrict authors to belonging to the CS domain by prescreening them based on their reported \textit{Subjects} (proxy for domain of study), as recorded on Prolific.
 It is a general norm in the highly competitive field of CS that students are engaged in scientific writing since their undergraduate years.
 To optimize for authors to have some experience with formal writing in CS, we also filter authors by their \textit{Highest education level completed}.
 Authors include individuals who have an undergraduate degree (BA/BSc/other), a graduate degree (MA/MSc/MPhil/other), and/or a doctorate (PhD/other).
 80.00\% of authors are currently maintaining their student status, with 55.56\% of authors having at least an undergraduate degree with a major/minor in CS.